rbewoor/thesis_2020/README.md

 # thesis_2020
 Master thesis work as part of M.Sc.
-Big Data and Business Analytics coursework
+Big Data and Business Analytics coursework over the period June 2020 to November 2020.

 This document explains the various files used in the implementation of the master thesis work over the period June-Nov 2020.
 Please refer to the coloquium presentation for some high level details.